Ayimkhan Shamuratova: Early life

-Ayimkhan was born on 10 June (or 5 June or 10 October) 1917 in Kanlykul (now the center of Kanlykul district Karakalpakstana) (or Kungrad) in Dekhanina to a poor family.
+Ayimkhan Shamuratova was born on 10 June (or 5 June or 10 October) 1917 in Kanlykol (now the center of Kanlykol district in Karakalpakstan) (or Kungrad) in a poor family.

 Career

-Starting in 1932, she performed in the troupe of Kungrad and later in Turtkul theater, where she debuted in one-act plays for the progenitors of Karakalpak theater, A. Utepov and S. Mazhitov.
+Starting in 1932, she performed in the troupe of Kungrad and later in Turtkul theater, where she debuted in one-act plays of the pioneers of Karakalpak theater, Abdiraman Otepov and Seyfulgabit Mazhitov.

 From 1934 to 1939, 1949 to 1951, and 1955 to 1988 she was an actress at Karakalpak Theater of Musical Drama and Comedy. К. С. Stanislavsky (now named after Berdakh) in Nukus.
-She played more than 100 leading roles in plays of Karakalpak, Uzbek, Kazakh, Russian, Azerbaijani, Kyrgyz and other dramatists.
+She played more than 100 leading roles in plays of Karakalpak, Kazakh, Kyrgyz, Russian, Uzbek, Azerbaijani and other dramatists.

 In 1939 she enrolled at Moscow Conservatory.

-From 1939 to 1949 and 1951 to 1955 she was a soloist of the Karakalpak Philharmonic.
-Berdakh and radio.
+From 1939 to 1949 and 1951 to 1955, Ayimkhan was a soloist at the Karakalpak Philharmony named after Berdakh and worked at radio.

-She also performed as a concert singer.
-Her repertoire included folk, ritual, folklore, lyrical and modern songs, musical arrangements of folk tunes "Bozatau", "Aryuhan", "Sorghol", "Aksungul" by her mentors Bakhsa E. Kospulatov, composers A. Halimov, J. Shamuratov, A. Sultanovat and many others.
+Ayimkhan also performed as a concert singer.
+Her repertoire included folk, ritual, folklore, lyrical and modern songs, musical arrangements of folk tunes "Bozatau", "Ariuhan", "Sorghol", "Aksungul" by her mentors bakhsy E. Kospulatov, composers A. Halimov, J. Shamuratov, A. Sultanovat and many others.

 She participated in concert groups at the fronts of World War II.

-Her memoir is My Life Is Theater.
+Ayimkhan wrote a memoir called My Life Is Theater.

 She became a member of the CPSU in 1957.
 She served as Deputy of the Supreme Soviet of Karakalpak ASSR of the 4th and 7th convocations.

-She died 29 May 1993 (31 May) in Nukusa.
+She died on 29 May, 1993 (31 May) in Nukus.

-The classic Karakalpak poet Ibrahim Yusupov dedicated the poem "The Fate of an Actress" to her.
+The classic Karakalpak poet Ibrayim Yusupov dedicated to her the poem "The Fate of an Actress".

 Personal life

-Ayimkhan married Amet, and they had seven children.
+Ayimkhan married famous Karakalpak writer and translator Amet Shamuratov.
+They had seven children: six daughters Gulistan, Gulzhahan, Zoya, Zulfiya, Ayimgul, Ziyada and one son Berdakh.
 She was widowed soon.